 Amity is a blue-collar town, with 39.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Amity is a city of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Amity who work in management occupations (11.24%), healthcare suport services (10.34%), and food service (9.21%).

-The population of Amity has a very low overall level of education: only 9.95% of people over 25 hold a 4-year college degree or higher.
+The citizens of Amity have a very low rate of college education: just 9.95% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Amity in 2022 was $32,698, which is middle income relative to Oregon and the nation.
 This equates to an annual income of $130,792 for a family of four.
 However, Amity contains both very wealthy and poor people as well.